ztz1989/software-switches/README.md

 ## Quick start

 Our script are organized as follows:
 In order to start one experiment, it is sufficient to cd into the directory of the considered software switch and follow the instructions.
-We recommend to start with instructions of [OVS-DPDK](https://github.com/ztz1989/software-switches/tree/artifacts/ovs-dpdk), as some repeated details of the measurement tools are omitted for other switches.
+We recommend to start with instructions of [OVS-DPDK](https://github.com/ztz1989/software-switches/tree/artifacts/ovs-dpdk), as some repeated details of the measurement tools are omitted for other switches, for the sake of conciseness.